Skip to main content

 Egypt

-During the First Dynasty (c.
-3078–2900 BCE), servant sacrifices were practiced in Abydos (2024CampbellRA).
+During the First Dynasty (ca. 3078–2900 BCE), servant sacrifices were practiced in Abydos (2024CampbellRA).

-In the vicinity of the Avaris palace, a burial pit was uncovered containing animal skeletons and disarticulated human remains associated with a religious context dating to the beginning of the 18th Dynasty (2010FuscaldoP).
+Near the fortress of Mirgissa, in the region of the Second Nile Cataract, a ritual burial was discovered containing the skull of a sacrificed individual dating to the Middle Kingdom (1963VilaA).
+Furthermore, in the vicinity of the Avaris palace, a burial pit was uncovered containing animal skeletons and disarticulated human remains associated with a religious context dating to the beginning of the 18th Dynasty (2010FuscaldoP).

 1 And it came to pass after these things, that God did tempt Abraham, and he said unto him, Abraham, and he said.
 Behold, here am I. 2 And he said, Take now thy son, thy only one, whom thou lovest, even Isaac, and get thee into the land of Moriah ; and offer him there for a burnt-offering upon one of the mountains which I will tell thee of.